Mongolian gerbil: Vocal

 Male gerbils can produce ultrasonic sounds with frequencies ranging from approximately 27 to 35 kHz and amplitudes ranging from approximately 0 to 70 dBa.
 Their larynx is involved in the production of these ultrasonic sounds.
 Experimentation revealed five findings of interest, which are that adults only emit ultrasonic sounds when stimulated socially, males signal more frequently than females, dominant males are more active in vocalizations than subordinate males, ultrasounds are triggered by conspecific odors, and that d-amphetamine, a central nervous system stimulant, contributes high levels of ultrasounds while chlorpromazine, an antipsychotic medication, lowers the emission rate.

 Epilepsy

 10–20% of gerbils exhibit spontaneous epileptiform seizures, typically in response to a stressor such as handling or cage cleaning.
 Epilepsy in gerbils has a genetic basis, and seizure-prone and seizure-resistant lines have been bred.

 Diabetes

-Like other desert rodents such as fat sandrats, Mongolian gerbils are susceptible to diet-induced diabetes, although incidence is low.
+Like other desert rodents such as fat sand rats, Mongolian gerbils are susceptible to diet-induced diabetes, although incidence is low.
 A diabetes-prone line has recently been generated, showing that gerbil diabetes has at least some genetic basis.